Written byJessica Shee

-When there are bad sectors which don't store the data of bootstrap procedure, but of some important private files, people expect for formatting and backing up to make these files accessible again; when people's hard disks can no longer write in further, they expect for erasing disk to pave way for new items to write; when there are file system errors in people's hard disks resulting from frequent hot swapping, they expect for formatting to give rebirth to these dying disks and make them in use again.
+When there are bad sectors that don't store the data of bootstrap procedure, but of some important private files, people expect to format and back up to make these files accessible again; when people's hard disks can no longer write in further, they expect for erasing disk to pave way for new items to write; when there are file system errors in people's hard disks resulting from frequent hot swapping, they expect for formatting to give rebirth to these dying disks and make them in use again.

-Then how to format a external hard drive on Mac?
-Here are two methods for those people who urgently need to erase a external hard drive.
+Then how to format an external hard drive on Mac?
+Here are two methods for those people who urgently need to erase an external hard drive.